DaneHarrison/Static-resume/README.md

     "description": "A description of your project.",

-    "image": "the name of the file you added in step 35 or blank if not applicable", "link": "a link to your project",
+    "image": "the name of the file you added in step 35", "link": "a link to your project",
     "tags": ["meaningful", "tags"]
 }